11 Different Types of Docile Chicken Breeds

 The Barred Rock is an excellent choice if you’re looking for an egg-laying machine – they can lay up to 280 eggs annually!

-However, they require more care than some other breeds, so ensure you’re prepared to give them the attention they need.
+However, they require more care than other breeds, so ensure you’re prepared to give them the attention they need.

 Consider your needs before deciding which breed to adopt from your local animal shelter or farmer’s market.